 This isn’t setting a prognosis or saying someone can’t get to where they want to be.
 Instead, this means being honest and authentic about how to model recovery.
 This is just if not more important than the status of the world we live in and lessons in social constructivism.
 Your lesson might set someone up for premature readiness to commit to a lasting recovery plan or something along these lines in which they cannot sustain the steps they are taking in the recovery, and fall back into the system.

 I truly applaud your positive outlook, but negative experiences and things to get over aren’t what makes me strong or anyone else strong.
-This is my ability, yes ‘able-ity’ to overcome or avoid distressing stuff and keep moving until next shoe drops.
+This is my ability, yes ‘able-ity’ to overcome or avoid distressing stuff and keep moving until the next shoe drops.

-Listen, a lasting full recovery is different than regaining what was lost or reducing the impact of symptoms and their interference with your life.
+Lasting full recovery is different than regaining what was lost or reducing the impact of symptoms and their interference with your life.
 However, full recovery is doing all that you can do to restore what was damaged, heal and move in your life and goals.

 Systemic and comprehensiveness (not certain what you are referring to here) means very little in the wake of gaps in the provision of treatment or the limits of care for your particular issue.

 In the end, I’m glad you found hope.
 But this article sends mixed and problematic messages to the reader.
-Keep connecting with others, but take a minute to think about what’s being put it there lest someone get hurt.
+Keep connecting with others, but take a minute to think about what’s being put it there lest someone gets hurt.